Skip to main content

 Exercises for French Speaking skills

-Digital tools may not spontaneously come to mind when developing speaking skills.
-Yet BookWidgets offers many features, such as widgets that can serve as source files for a speaking exercise or presentation, tools to practice the pronunciation of new vocabulary, and the audio recording question type.
+Digital tools may not spontaneously come to mind when developing French speaking skills in the classroom.
+Yet BookWidgets offers many features for technology-enhanced language learning, such as widgets that can serve as interactive source materials for speaking activities, tools to practice the pronunciation of new vocabulary, and the audio recording question type.
 Discover all the possibilities in the examples below.

 1. Practice French conversations (with TikTok video and audio recording question)